 The Davis Square Symphony is supported in part by a grant from the Somerville Arts Council, a local agency supported by the Massachusetts Cultural Council, and The Awesome Foundation.
-It will be part of Miller’s installation “Transforming the Prosaic: The Davis Square Symphony and Modified Vinyl” at the Brattleboro Museum and Art Center, which opened March 14, and was immediately closed due to COVID-19.
+It is part of Miller’s installation “Transforming the Prosaic: The Davis Square Symphony and Modified Vinyl” at the Brattleboro Museum and Art Center, which opened March 14, and was immediately closed due to COVID-19.
 The BMAC show is likely to be extended into Oct.